richinfante/docgen/README.md

 cat demo.html | cargo run
 ```

+## Process
+1. render the page to html if it's markdown.
+2. render using the main `docgen` process, in a top-down manner.
+  - evaluate any `script static` tags.
+  - replace all template variables

 ## Template Examples
 At the moment, docgen only produces processes html templates.
 This will change in the future, with options for markdown, etc.